 More than half of users will not hesitate to leave a website if it does not load in the expected time, more so if it doesn’t load at all, as these are signs of a bad user experience.

-If your blog or eCommerce website frequently exhibits high bounce rates or people tell you they cannot access your site because it displays error messages, it might be worth studying the most common types of errors, such as the 504 Gateway Timeout.
+If your blog or eCommerce we/b page frequently exhibits high bounce rates or people tell you they cannot access your site because it displays error messages, it might be worth studying the most common types of errors, such as the 504 Gateway Timeout.

 What is a 504 Gateway Timeout?

-A 504 Gateway Timeout error is a type of 5xx error that occurs when a server doesn’t receive a timely response from the other server they were trying to connect to, causing the request to time out.
-It happens when the other server is down, receives a high volume of requests (overload), malfunctions or undergoes routine maintenance.
+A 504 Gateway Timeout error is a type of 5xx HTTP status code that occurs when a server doesn’t receive a timely response from the other server it was trying to connect to, causing the request to time out.
+It happens when one server is down, receives a high volume of requests (overload), malfunctions or undergoes routine maintenance.

 504 gateway errors are often associated with two external web servers, but they can also be caused by a server-like entity within the main server, such as a database or reverse proxy server.